-Michael Bay’s 13 Hours (also known as 13 Hours: The Secret Soldiers of Benghazi) was released to Blu-ray and DVD back in 2016.
-But three years later Paramount Home Media has upgraded the movie to Ultra HD Blu-ray with Dolby Vision HDR.
+Michael Bay’s 13 Hours (also known as 13 Hours: The Secret Soldiers of Benghazi) was released on Blu-ray and DVD back in 2016.
+But three years later Paramount Home Media has upgraded the movie to Ultra HD Blu-ray with Dolby Vision HDR, plus Dolby Atmos carried over from previous 2k Blu-ray editions.
 Here’s a review of that upgrade and why you should add it to your 4k collection.

 Directed by Michael Bay, 13 Hours tells the story of ex-military security forces in Benghazi, Libya who fought to protect a U.S. diplomatic compound where U.S. Ambassador Christopher Stevens was stationed.

-Subsequently, 13 Hours likely served as an audition for Krasinski’s role in the Amazon Original Series Tom Clancy’s Jack Ryan that would start production not long after 13 Hours premiered in theaters.
-(Enter our Tom Clancy’s Jack Ryan Season 1 Blu-ray Giveaway!)
+Subsequently, 13 Hours likely served as an audition for Krasinski’s role in the Amazon Original Series Tom Clancy’s Jack Ryan which would start production not long after 13 Hours premiered in theaters.

 The other heroes among the six portrayed in the film include Dave ‘Boon’ Benton (David Denman), Tyrone ‘Rone’ Woods (James Badge Dale), John ‘Tig’ Tiegen (Dominic Fumusa), Kris ‘Tanto’ Paronto (Pablo Schreiber), and Mark ‘Oz’ Geist (Max Martini).
 Sona Jillani, David Costabile, and Demetrius Grosse also have key roles in the film.